jeena/FeedTheMonkey/README.md

-ttrssl is a desktop client for TinyTinyRSS
+Feed the Monkey is a desktop client for TinyTinyRSS.